 Runners are asked please keep group sizes to a minimum out on the trail to make as much space as possible for other trail users.

 IN RACE PROTOCOLS

-Staff/ Volunteers may be mandated to wear PPE at all times indoors and/ or when performing duties in or outdoors.
+Staff/ Volunteers will be mandated to wear PPE at all times indoors and/ or when performing duties in or outdoors.